-A collection of videos, putting specific features of the Great Teaching Toolkit in the spotlight.
-See how 10,000+ other teachers are using the feedback tools, courses and development model.
+Below is a collection of videos, putting specific features of the Great Teaching Toolkit in the spotlight.
+See how 14,000+ other teachers are using the feedback tools, courses and development model.

 The Model for Great Teaching, published in the Great Teaching Toolkit: Evidence Review, is a hugely popular framework for helping structure conversations around what great teaching is and what it looks like.

 However, the Great Teaching Toolkit is about much more than just this one model.
 The videos below highlight some of the key tools, features and feedback you can access with the GTT, and link to case studies showing how other teachers and leaders are using them in practice.